- POSTED: 27 May 2014 15:18

-SINGAPORE: CapitaLand's stake in CapitaMalls Asia (CMA) has crossed the 80 per cent mark, bringing it closer to attaining full control of its shopping mall arm.
+SINGAPORE: CapitaLand has raised its stake in CapitaMalls Asia (CMA) to 85.2 per cent, bringing it closer to crossing the 90 per cent level that would enable it to delist its shopping mall arm.

-CMA is one of Asia's largest shopping mall developer and operator, with interests in over 100 shopping malls across Singapore, China, Malaysia, Japan and India.
+CMA is one of Asia's largest shopping mall developers and operators, with interests in more than 100 shopping malls across Singapore, China, Malaysia, Japan and India.